acroscarrillo/MinimalScientificDocs/docs/src/index.md

 2. Create a `/docs/make.jl` julia file which will be the engine driving your documentation page.
 3. Create a new `(docs)` enviroment which we will set up for your GitHub page.

-All in all, your code should look like
+As a recap, your code should look like:
 ```
 ── Manifest.toml
 ── Project.toml